Unity-Billal-mesloub/request-promise/README.md

 ## Experimental Support for Continuation Local Storage

 Continuation Local Storage is no longer supported.
-However, you [can get back the support](https://github.com/request/request-promise/wiki/Getting-Back-Support-for-Continuation-Local-Storage) by using `request-promise-any`.
+However, you [can get back the support](https://github.com/Unity-Billal-mesloub/request-promise/wiki/Getting-Back-Support-for-Continuation-Local-Storage) by using `request-promise-any`.

 ## Debugging

-The ways to debug the operation of Request-Promise are the same [as described](https://github.com/request/request#debugging) for Request.
+The ways to debug the operation of Request-Promise are the same [as described](https://github.com/Unity-Billal-mesloub/request#debugging) for Request.
 These are:

 1. Launch the node process like `NODE_DEBUG=request node script.js` (`lib,request,otherlib` works too).
 2. Set `require('request-promise').debug = true` at any time (this does the same thing as #1).
-3. Use the [request-debug module](https://github.com/nylen/request-debug) to view request and response headers and bodies.
+3. Use the [request-debug module](https://github.com/Unity-Billal-mesloub/request-debug) to view request and response headers and bodies.
 Instrument Request-Promise with `require('request-debug')(rp);`.

 ## Mocking Request-Promise

 Usually you want to mock the whole request function which is returned by `require('request-promise')`.
 This is not possible by using a mocking library like [sinon.js](http://sinonjs.org) alone.
 What you need is a library that ties into the module loader and makes sure that your mock is returned whenever the tested code is calling `require('request-promise')`.
-[Mockery](https://github.com/mfncooper/mockery) is one of such libraries.

 @florianschmidt1994 kindly shared his solution:
 ```javascript